MaMasoud/MaMasoud/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-# Hi, I'm Mahmoud Masoud!
+# Hi, I'm Mahmoud Masoud! 👋

 I'm a Software Engineering student with a passion for coding and problem-solving.
-I'm currently learning about web development and machine learning.
+I'm currently learning about web development and Software Engineering.

 ## Skills

 - Python
-- JavaScript
+- SQLITE
 - HTML/CSS
-- SQL
+- Flask

 ## Projects